let’s talk about accountability (but make it a story, not a spreadsheet

 💡 How can accountability be something schools

-own instead of something done
+own instead of something done to them?

-This shift—from a compliance mindset to a storytelling approach—is where we at The Alchemy Collab come in.
+This shift—from a compliance mindset to a storytelling approach—is where we at the alchemy collab come in.

 Right now, the accountability system in Kentucky is evolving.
 The big idea?
 Move away from a one-size-fits-all system and toward community-based accountability—where local voices shape the way schools define success (See the KDE’s evolving framework here).